 John stands in sharp contrast to Judas.
-We hear John called the apostle of love.
-He would get a great laugh out of that if he were here today.
+He's called the apostle of love, but he would get a great laugh out of that if he were here today.
 John was not the apostle of love.
-While it is true that he did write the wonderful epistles that bear his name, and he did write, "For God so loved the world..."
+While it is true he did write the wonderful epistles that bear his name, and he did write, "For God so loved the world ..."
 (John 3:16), the Lord Jesus never called him an apostle of love.
 Jesus called him a son of thunder (see Mark 3:17)!
 Where did he get the name of an apostle of love?
-Well, I don't know, but some artist in the Middle Ages painted a picture of John with curls!
+Well, I don't know, but some artist in the Middle Ages painted a picture of John with curls.
 (I would not want to face John after having done such a thing.)
 Ever since, he's been considered the ladylike apostle.
-Oh, my friend, John was a big rugged fisherman, - not quite an apostle of love.
+Oh, my friend, John was a big, rugged fisherman-not quite an apostle of love.

 What kind of man was John?
-Listen to him:

-And John answered, and said, Master, we saw one casting out demons in thy name; and we forbade him, because he followeth not with us.
-And Jesus said unto him, Forbid him not; for he that is not against us is for us.
-(Luke 9:49, 50)
+Now John answered and said, "Master, we saw someone casting out demons in Your name, and we forbade him because he does not follow with us."
+But Jesus said to him, "Do not forbid him, for he who is not against us is on our side." -Luke 9:49, 50